hashicorp/otto/website/source/intro/index.html.markdown

 Otto automatically builds an infrastructure and deploys your application using industry standard tooling and best practices, so you don't have to.

 There are hundreds of how-to guides to deploy applications.
-Unfortunatelly, all of these how-to guides are usually copying and pasting outdated information onto a server to barely get your application running.
+Unfortunately, all of these how-to guides are usually copying and pasting outdated information onto a server to barely get your application running.